humanman/flask_app/readme.md

 The purpose of Flask is to provide a painless and quick way to get a simple app up and running on the web.

+Flask is written and maintained by Armin Ronacher and various contributors.

 ###Werk-what?